frankiej60/Coronavirus-EDA/README.md

 ### Project brief
 ---
 This project used a comprehensive dataset that encompasses COVID-19 data from around the globe.
 This dataset includes information on confirmed cases, deaths, testing, vaccinations and other relevant variables that provide a holistic view of the pandemic's progression.
-Using SQL queries and Microsoft SQL Server, an in-depth analysis was done on the dataset.
+Using SQL queries in Microsoft SQL Server, an in-depth analysis was done on the dataset.

 ### Data Analysis
 ---